Spade Cooley: Music career

 Spade Cooley hung around Republic Pictures, ultimately sneaking onto a Gene Autry set.
-He was caught, but Autry noticed his resemblance to Roy Rogers and his talent for playing the fiddle and introduced him to Rogers.
-Cooley appeared in thirty-eight Western films, both in bit parts and as a stand-in and stuntman for cowboy actor Roy Rogers.
+He was caught, but Autry noticed his resemblance to cowboy actor Roy Rogers and his talent for playing the fiddle, and introduced him to Rogers.
+Cooley appeared in 38 Western films, both in bit parts and as a stand-in and stuntman for Rogers.
 In 1936, Rogers made Cooley the featured fiddle player and a vocalist in his group Riders of the Purple Sage.
 Billed as Spade Cooley and His Western Dance Gang, he was featured in the soundie Take Me Back To Tulsa released July 31, 1944, along with Williams and Carolina Cotton.
-Corrine, Corrina was released August 28, 1944 minus Cotton.
+Corrine, Corrina was released August 28, 1944, minus Cotton.
 The film short Spade Cooley: King of Western Swing was filmed in May 1945 and released September 1, 1945.
 It was followed by Melody Stampede released on November 8, 1945.Spade Cooley & His Orchestra came out in 1949.
 In 1950, Cooley had significant roles in several films.

 In the summer of 1946, the Cooley band fragmented after the bandleader fired Williams, who had offers to record on his own.
 A number of key sidemen, including guitarist Johnny Weis, left with Williams, who formed the Western Caravan, which incorporated a sound similar to Cooley's.
 Williams had his hit recording of "Smoke!
 Smoke!
 Smoke!
 (That Cigarette)" in 1948.
 Cooley reconstituted his band with former Bob Wills sidemen, including steel guitarist Noel Boggs and the guitar ensemble of Jimmy Wyble and Cameron Hill.
 He also added full brass and reed sections to the band.